ScrappyCocco/UETrafficGame/README.md

 ### Requirements

 Any PC that can run Unreal Engine 5 can run this project and this game, but it could be a little laggy, it's not made to be super optimized, specially regarding the rendering in the big map.
-Static Lightning is disabeld to save (baking) time and space.
+Static Lightning is disabled to save (baking) time and space.

 If you want to edit the source code and/or build the project obviously you will need the standard Unreal Engine C++ configuration with either Visual Studio or CLang.

-I have not uploaded Editor Binaries yet because I don't think they are needed, if you absolutelly want just the Editor to play with it and BP feel free to ask for them.
+I have not uploaded Editor Binaries yet because I don't think they are needed, if you absolutely want just the Editor to play with it and BP feel free to ask for them.

 ## Inspiration